SLVSFU1D April 2023 – December 2024 TPS62874-Q1 , TPS62875-Q1 , TPS62876-Q1 , TPS62877-Q1

 The controller initiates data transfer by generating a start condition.
 The start condition is when a high-to-low transition occurs on the SDA line while SCL is high, as shown in Figure 8-17.
 All I2C-compatible devices must recognize a start condition.

 The controller then generates the SCL pulses, and transmits the 7-bit address and the read/write direction bit R/W on the SDA line.
-During all transmissions, the controller ensures that data is valid.
+During all transmissions, the controller makes sure that data is valid.
 A valid data condition requires the SDA line to be stable during the entire high period of the clock pulse (see Figure 8-18).
-All devices recognize the address sent by the primary device and compare it to their internal fixed addresses.
+All devices recognize the address sent by the primary device and compare the address to the internal fixed addresses.
 Only the target with a matching address generates an acknowledge (see Figure 8-19) by pulling the SDA line low during the entire high period of the ninth SCL cycle.
 Upon detecting this acknowledge, the controller knows that the communication link with a target has been established.

 The controller generates further SCL cycles to either transmit data to the target (write command; R/W = 0) or receive data from the target (read command; R/W = 1).
 In either case, the receiver needs to acknowledge the data sent by the transmitter.
 So an acknowledge signal can either be generated by the controller or by the target, depending on which one is the receiver.
 9-bit valid data sequences consisting of 8-bit data and 1-bit acknowledge can continue as long as necessary.